TheRenegadeCoder/sample-programs-website/sources/programs/file-io/python/how-to-implement-the-solution.md

     print("Cannot open file: {}", e)
 ```

-The Python documentation tells us if open() fails to create a new file, it will
+The Python documentation tells us ifÂ open()Â fails to create a new file, it will
-raise an OSError exception.
+raise an OSErrorÂ exception.
 If we do get an exception, we will exit the method.

-Next, if no exceptions occurred, we can now write to the file using the write()
+Next, if no exceptions occurred, we can now write to the file using the write()Â
 method:

 ```python